Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.17. `action: on_rating`

 - Method: POST
-- Use Cases: Raghav receives an achievement after providing a rating.
+- Use Cases: Raghav receives an acknowledgement after rating the charging session.
 - Request:

 <details>